Skip to main content

 • identify the land where the taxable disposal appears to have been made

-• describe the circumstances of the disposal and the nature of the material being disposed of (as far as possible)
+• describe the circumstances of the disposal and the nature of the material being disposed of as far as possible

-• state that, after 45 days (beginning on the day after the notice is issued), the WRA may issue a charging notice, but that the person can ask for this period to be extended or make any written representations before the charging notice is issued
+• state that, after 45 days (beginning on the day after the notice is issued), we may issue a charging notice, but that the person can:

 Charging notice following a preliminary notice